JacoboLansac/audits/solo/pinlink-phase1-audit.md

     }
 ```

-Fortunately, there is no funds lost as the renter can call `delist()` again.
+Fortunately, there are no funds lost as the renter can call `delist()` again.
 However, it can be considered as a temporal loss of funds, as the renter is expecting them to be in the contract (but delisted).

 #### Impact: Medium